-In 2010, Bend, OR held the first International Mounted Archery Competition, thanks to Dr. Holm Neumann.
-The event was a great success and along with our own competitors, we had competitors from South Korea, United Kingdom, Germany, Japan, Poland, Canada and Mongolia and there were competitors from ages 14 thru 63.
+Today in the US there is a handful of Mounted Archery Instructors.
+They are trying to make a go of getting horse lovers fired up into wanting to learn the ancient sport and compete throughout the country and the world.
+In 2010, Bend, OR held the first International Mounted Archery Competition, thanks to Dr Holm Neumann.
+It was a great success and along with our own competitors, we had competitors from South Korea, United Kingdom, Germany, Japan, Malaysia, Brazil, Poland and Canada, and there were competitors from ages 14 thru 63.

 There is no special breed of horse that needs to carry you thundering down your target line and there is no gender preferred.
-The joy is the love of your horse being your partner and your bow.
-There are Quarter horses, Arabs, Fox Trotters, Mangalara Marchadors , and Mustangs among the horse breeds typically seen at events.Your horse is trained not to be afraid of the flying arrows or bow sounds and are ridden without reins.
-They are trained to keep an even speed as you must stay at a lope or gallop while shooting.
-All scores are a combination of accuracy points and speed.
-When competing against other countries, we use the host’s horses and likewise when we host an event, we supply the horses for our guests.
+The joy is the love of your horse and your bow.
+There are Quarter horses, Arabs, Fox Trotters, Magalarga Marchadors , Mustangs, among the horse breeds.Your horses are your partners and are trained not to be afraid of the flying arrows or bow sounds and are ridden without reins.
+They are trained to keep an even speed as you must stay at a lope or gallop.
+Anyone breaking into a trot is disqualified from the target they are shooting at, at the time.
+All scores are a combination of accuracy and speed.
+When competing against other countries, we use the host’s horses and likewise when we host an event we supply the horses for our guests.
 Which leads to the understanding that most of us share our horses with our guests.

 My name is Diana Troyk and I live in Scottsdale, Arizona.
 I have my own Mounted Archery Course and my club is “Desert Warriors of the Southwest”.